 Mutombo, who graduated from Metro State in 2003 with a degree in political science, resides in Denver with his wife Magali and their twins.
 In his spare time, he enjoys painting, sculpting and building wood furniture.

-Farr arrives in Denver as assistant coach/player development after four years as an assistant coach at Loyola Marymount University.
+Farr arrived in Denver as assistant coach/player development in 2013 after four years as an assistant coach at Loyola Marymount University.
 During his time at LMU, the Lions had three 1,000-point scorers and enjoyed two of their most successful seasons since 1989-90.

 Prior to LMU, Farr spent a year conducting individual skill and conditioning workouts for NBA and college players.
 He served as an assistant coach at the University San Francisco from 2005-08.